 1. Post on Legitimate Job Boards

 The best way to get as many good freelancers to see your job offer is to post it on legitimate freelance job sites.
 It would be better if you posted in a niche site.
-For example, many Malaysian programmers hang out at Lowyat Forums, so posting a job board there will help you find a target employee faster.
+For example, many Malaysian freelance programmer hang out at Lowyat Forums, so posting a job board there will help you find a target employee faster.

 Be clear about what the job entails and include as many details as possible.
 It’s best to state when your project is expected to begin, what the task is for, what your company does, the range of pay you can afford and how best they can contact you.